 Carbatrol is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of seizures.
 In people with epilepsy, Carbatrol is used to prevent most types of seizures except absence seizures.
 Carbatrol is not usually prescribed for primary generalized epilepsy.
 Carbatrol may be referred to by its drug name, carbamazepine.
 Carbamazepine is also sold under the brand name Tegretol.

 Carbatrol is a member of the dibenzazepine class of anticonvulsants.
 An anticonvulsant is a drug that prevents seizures.
 It is believed that Carbatrol works in cases of epilepsy by inhibiting nerve signals.

 How do I take it?

 Carbatrol is taken orally as a tablet or a liquid two to four times a day.
-If you are taking an extended-release tablet, always swallow it whole without crushing or chewing it.
 Your doctor will likely start you on a low dose of Carbatrol and gradually increase the dosage.

 Avoid driving or operating machinery until you are certain you understand how Carbatrol affects you.